-Starting in March, the Oregon Department of Transportation (ODOT) will make improvements to Interstate 84 in Troutdale.
+In March 2014, the Oregon Department of Transportation (ODOT) started work on the next phase of improvements to Interstate 84 in Troutdale.
 This project will focus on the interchange at exit 17 (NE 257th Avenue and Marine Drive) and the Marine Drive section.
 The project is expected to be complete in November of 2015.

 See below for traffic impacts and detours for the nighttime construction work.

 The project will:

 • Widen Marine Drive between the two frontage roads to allow for two-way traffic.
 So vehicles exiting I-84 eastbound can turn directly on to northbound Marine Drive instead of traveling all the way around on the Frontage Roads.